XLTools/json/README.md

 ## Motivation

-**DOM sucks.** DOM APIs load the entire document into memory, and require post-parsing data processing, making DOM useless for large workloads.
+**DOM sucks.** DOM APIs read the entire document into memory, making DOM useless for large workloads.

-**SAX sucks.** SAX APIs map specific events to specific handlers, requiring conditional branches for each tree in the document, resulting in tedious amounts of boilerplate.
+**SAX sucks.** SAX APIs map specific events to specific handlers, requiring conditional branches for each tree in the document, producing tedious amounts of boilerplate.

-**Iteratables rule.** Inspired by the TextReader and TextWriter APIs from .NET, Json++ provides lazy, iterative access to each node as the document is parsed, simplifying tree-specific parsing with minimal overhead.
+**Iteration rules.** Inspired by the TextReader and TextWriter APIs from .NET, Json++ provides iterative access to each node as the document is parsed, simplifying tree-specific parsing with minimal overhead.

 Json++ features:

+- Low memory overhead
-- STL-like access
+- Tree-like logic
-- Iterators and auto-ranges
+- STL-like iterators, auto-ranges, and STL container adapters

 ## Getting Started